Categories

 By Sergiu

-I accomplished my dearest dream, to be a Northern Lights hunter in the Arctic.
+I accomplished one of my dreams - to be a Northern Lights hunter in the Arctic.
 In fact, my love for this region of the world is so intense, that I decided to create here Aurora Labs, to be able to carry out my activities.
-The beauty of the landscapes of Vadsø, the people, its tranquility, they have all marked me for life, and I realized that I never wanted to leave this place.
-Here is my "home".
-And what I want more than anything, is to induce you, at least part of this love, thanks to my activities that are unique in the world.
-Check out my website and see what we can do together if you decide to visit me here in Finnmark in Northern Norway (among others, you can experience the Northern Lights, even in summer!)
+The beauty of the landscapes of Vadsø, the people, its tranquility, they have all marked me for life, and what I'd like now, is to induce you, at least part of this love, thanks to my activities that are unique in the world.
+Check out my website and see what we can do together if you decide to visit Finnmark in Northern Norway with me (among others, you can experience the Northern Lights, even in summer!)